 Since 2006, the 2013 Countywide Transit Corridors Functional Master Plan has recommended Bus Rapid Transit service along MD 355 and the Montgomery County Department of Transportation (MCDOT) has advanced the alternatives analysis for the proposed route.

 While many of these potential projects represent longterm opportunities for the Sector Plan area and region, it is unrealistic to expect that each will be realized in the life of the Plan due to the County and State's budgetary outlook.
 Continuing to maintain each recommendation creates ambiguity for our funding partners about what the County's true priorities are for the Sector Plan area, further muddying the efficient use of County funds and resources.

-As such, this Plan does not recommend the Gude and MD 355 Interchange-which represents roughly 9.2 percent of the cost of the entire "B Modified" alternative for the proposed MD 355 Bus Rapid Transitway.
-Nor does this Plan recommend the Crabbs Branch Way and Metro Access Road Partial Interchange as the costs do not align with projected benefits.
+This Plan does not recommend the Crabbs Branch Way and Metro Access Road partial interchange as the costs do not align with projected benefits.
 Alternatively, the Plan recommends:

-- Strong support and advancement of the MD 355 Bus Rapid Transitway and the Corridor Cities Transitway projects; and - Support for further exploration of an additional MARC Rail Station proximate to the Shady Grove Metrorail Station and infill Metrorail station proximate to Montgomery College.
+- Strong support and advancement of the MD 355 Bus Rapid Transitway and the Corridor Cities Transitway projects; and - Support for further exploration of an additional MARC Rail Station proximate to the Shady Grove Metrorail Station and an infill Metrorail station proximate to Montgomery College.